How to Negotiate and Lower Your Medical Bills in 2026

 - Match the bill against your Explanation of Benefits (EOB) from your insurer

-Check for Common Billing Errors
+Check for Errors & Verify Prices

 Billing errors are extremely common.
 Once you have your itemized bill, check every line for these five error types: